Exawind/amr-wind/docs/sphinx/user/inputs_SyntheticTurbulence.rst

    **type:** List of Reals, required

-   Location of the turbulent grid.
+   Location of the middle of the turbulence box in meters.

 .. input_param:: SynthTurb.mean_wind_type